The Gaussian formula and spherical aberration of the static and moving curved mirrors from Fermat's principle: Applications of Fermat's principle on a relativistic curved mirror

 Using the same arguments as used in the discussion of spherical aberration in Section~\ref{aberration-static}, we shall start from Eq.~(\ref{Fermat-moving}), take $\bar{S}_0 \rightarrow \infty$ and $h_i =0$, and solve the resulting equation for $\bar{S}_i$.
 The result is

-Eq.~(\ref{aberration-moving-1}) indicates that the spherical aberration relation (\ref{aberration-static-conic}) is Lorentz contracted, which is consistent to Eq.~(\ref{focal-moving}).
-Figure~\ref{aberration-moving-spherical} shows the spherical aberration of the relativistic spherical concave mirror for the purpose of illustration of Eq.~(\ref{aberration-moving-1}).
+Eq.~(\ref{aberration-moving-1}) indicates that the spherical aberration relation (\ref{aberration-static-conic}) is Lorentz contracted, which is consistent with Eq.~(\ref{focal-moving}).
 Again, Eq.~(\ref{aberration-moving-1}) is independent of the direction of movement due to the quadratic term of the speed $v$ in $\gamma$.

-In order to obtain a clearer analysis on Eq.~(\ref{aberration-moving-1}), let us take the derivative of $f(h,v)$ with respect to $h$, i.e.
+In order to analyze further the effect of speed to the spherical aberration, we use the $h \longrightarrow x$ substitution introduced by Eq.~(\ref{x-substitute}) in Section~\ref{aberration-static}.
+Inserting Eq.~(\ref{general-conic-2}) into Eq.~(\ref{aberration-moving-1}) and applying the $h \longrightarrow x$ substitution, we obtain

+Let us analyze the effect of the speed to the spherical aberration based on Eq.~(\ref{aberration-moving-x}) : \begin{enumerate} \item Figure~\ref{aberration-moving-spherical} shows the spherical aberration of a relativistic spherical concave mirror for the purpose of illustration of Eq.~(\ref{aberration-moving-x}).
+It is clear from the figure that the reflection to the optical center of the spherical mirror ($e = 0$) occurs at $h > 0.8 R$ regardless of the speed of the mirror system.
+By solving $\bar{f}(x) = 0$ analytically, we obtain the more precise result of $h = \frac{\sqrt{3}}{2} R \approx 0.866025 R$.
+The fact that this value of $h$ is independent of the speed can be understood from the form of Eq~(\ref{aberration-moving-1}), where the factor $\bar{f}(x)$ is a multiple of $f(x)$ by the factor $\frac{1}{\gamma}$.